box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 <Message type="warning">
-  This report will not show API calls made within the last 48 hours, so it cannot be used for in the moment toubleshooting.
+  This report will not show API calls made within the last 48 hours, so it cannot be used for in the moment troubleshooting.
 We are working to improve this in the future.
 </Message>